Fingerprint Frequently Asked Questions (FAQs)

 Custodian, Clerk, Cafeteria Worker, Grounds Keeper, etc.

-- What kind of identification must I provide to MorphoTrust/IDEMIA at the time of fingerprinting?
+- What kind of identification must I provide to IdentoGO/ IDEMIA at the time of fingerprinting?

 - Commercial Driver’s License issued by a State or outlying possession of the U.S.

-- Employment Authorization Document that contains a photograph (Form I-766);
+- Employment Authorization Card/ Document (Form I-766) with a photograph

-- U.S. Visa issued by the U.S. Department of Consular Affairs for travel to or within, or residence within, the United States (Examples: Temporary Worker Visa (B1/B2/H1B/H2B/L1/TN1), Permanent Employment Visa (EB 1-5), Visitor Visa (B2), Cultural Exchange Visa (J1), or Temporary Non-Immigrant Religious Worker Visa (R1);
+- U.S. Visa issued by the U.S. Department of Consular Affairs for travel to or within, or residence within, the U.S.

 - What if my minor child does not have an acceptable state-issued photo identification card or other Primary Identity Document specified by the NYS Division of Criminal Justice Services and needs to be fingerprinted?